urbangrammarai/urbangrammarai.github.io/src/blog/post16_webmap.md

            signatures_4326.geojson
 ```

-The command above sets the maximum zoom to 15 so you don't create overly detailed tiles (`z15`, disables tile compression (`--no-tile-compression`) and saves the result to the `tiles/` directory (`--output-to-directory=tiles/`), based on your GeoJSON file (`signatures_4326.geojson`).
+The command above sets the maximum zoom to 15 so you don't create overly detailed tiles (`z15`), disables tile compression (`--no-tile-compression`) and saves the result to the `tiles/` directory (`--output-to-directory=tiles/`), based on your GeoJSON file (`signatures_4326.geojson`).

-This step may take a bit, but once it is done, you will see thousands of files in the `tiles/` folder.
+This step may take a bit of time, but once it is done, you will see thousands of files in the `tiles/` folder.
 It is time to show them on a map.

 ## Leaflet.js map

-One of the best tools for interactive maps is a `leaflet.js`, an open-source JavaScript library.
+One of the best tools for interactive maps is `leaflet.js`, an open-source JavaScript library.
 With the right plugins, it is an ideal tool for almost any web map.

-The whole map and a JavaScript code will be served from a single HTML file.
+The whole map and a JavaScript code will be served from a single HTML file saved in the same folder where the `tiles` folder is.
 Let's start with some basic structure, with comments as a placeholder you will fill later:

 ```HTML
 <!DOCTYPE html>